MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/ISVs/Data_Model.md

 ---
-title: UI Data Model
+title: Universal Inventory Data Model for ISVs
 ---
-# UI Data Model
+# Universal Inventory Data Model

 After the [**ISV**](../../Overview/key-users.md) has reviewed the [**Technical Integration Process introduction**](introduction.md), you should understand the UI Data Model.